damstaylor/cats/README.md

 # generate static project
 $ npm run generate
 ```

+* Open your favorite browser and go to the following link: `http://localhost:3000/`

 For detailed explanation on how things work, check out [Nuxt.js docs](https://nuxtjs.org).